 List of problem solving games & activities

-From word and number puzzles to role-playing games, here is a list of inexpensive and free online problem solving games that help groups practice the art of critical thinking and compromise.
+From word and number puzzles to role-playing games, here is a list of inexpensive and free problem solving games that help groups practice the art of critical thinking and compromise.

 Sudoku is a popular puzzle game.
 The objective of this game is to fill each box of a 9×9 grid so that every row, column, and letter contains each number from one to nine.
 The puzzle makes a great team challenge.
 To play Sudoku on Zoom, screen share the game board.
 Then, turn on the annotation features.
 Using the add text functions, participants can fill in the numbers on the grid.